No troops disciplined in US strike killing Afghan civilians

 WASHINGTON (AP) — No U.S. troops involved in the August drone strike that killed innocent Kabul civilians and children will face disciplinary action, U.S. defense officials said Monday.

-Officials said that Defense Secretary Lloyd Austin has approved recommendations on the disciplinary matter from the generals who lead U.S. Central Command and Special Operations Command, based on the findings of an independent Pentagon review released last month.
+The Pentagon said that Defense Secretary Lloyd Austin has approved recommendations for improvements in strike operations from the generals who lead U.S. Central Command and Special Operations Command, based on the findings of an independent Pentagon review released last month.
+There were no recommendations for discipline made by the generals, said John Kirby, chief Pentagon spokesman.

 The review, done by Air Force Lt.
 Gen. Sami Said and endorsed by Austin in November, found there were breakdowns in communication and in the process of identifying and confirming the target of the bombing, which killed 10 civilians, including seven children.
 But he concluded that the strike was a tragic mistake and not caused by misconduct or negligence.

-Austin asked Gen. Frank McKenzie, head of Central Command, and Gen. Richard Clark, head of Special Operations Command, to review Said’s conclusions and come back to him with recommendations.
-The two commanders agreed with Said’s findings, and did not recommend any discipline, officials said, adding that Austin endorsed their decisions.
-The officials spoke on condition of anonymity to discuss decisions not yet made public.
-Austin’s latest endorsement was first reported by The New York Times.
+Austin asked Gen. Frank McKenzie, head of Central Command, and Gen. Richard Clarke, head of Special Operations Command, to review Said’s conclusions and come back to him with recommendations.
+The two commanders agreed with Said’s findings, and they did not recommend any discipline.
+Kirby said Monday that Austin endorsed their decisions, including the lack of disciplinary actions.

+“None of their recommendations dealt specifically with issues of accountability,” Kirby said.
+“So I do not anticipate there being issues of personal accountability to be had with respect to the August 29th airstrike.”

 The intelligence about the car and its potential threat came just days after an Islamic State suicide bomber killed 13 U.S. troops and 169 Afghans at a Kabul airport gate.
 The U.S. was working to evacuate thousands of Americans, Afghans and other allies in the wake of the collapse of the country’s government.